NOTE! NOTE! NOTE!

 In short, MMD or MikuMikuDance is a free program originally made for Vocaloid characters that allows the user to create all kinds of performances themselves.
 These presentations can use either ready-made motion and character files or create everything yourself from scratch.
 The presentation can also be rendered and shared on Youtube, for example.

-At its simplest, in MMD you select a pre-modeled character, soundtrack and background, load the motion data for the character and the "camera" filming the performance - and start the show!
+So, in the simplest terms, MMD involves selecting a pre-modelled character, soundtrack and background, uploading motion data to the character and the "camera" that captures the performance - and starting the performance!

 We recognize that similar software with VR extensions have now been launched by commercial operators, but in this article we will ignore them and focus only on open source MMD software.
 As a side note; amazing similarities can be seen with the features and functionality of MMD and these commercial programs, from which everyone can draw their own conclusions.